 Freeze if Stuck – If you find your soap is stuck in its mold even after several days, pop it in the freezer for several hours and then try unmolding again.

 Note: Some links on this site are affiliate links.
 That means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
 I only recommend products that I’ve personally purchased and like.
 Thank you! :)

-This mold from Amazon makes a beautiful rose design on your soap, though the final bars do end up an odd-size.
-It will almost hold a 2.5 lb batch of soap (with about 28 oz of oil in the recipe.)
-If you cut the bars so the rose design is going across the top, as shown in the photos above, you’ll get five chunky and extra-thick bars of soap.
+The original rose loaf mold I used for the soaps shown above seems not to be available now (I had bought it from Amazon), but this Longzang S505 Rose sea Large Size Rectangle Shape Silicone Soap Mold is very similar and will create a beautiful rose design on your soap, though the final bars do end up an odd-size.
+If you cut the bars so the rose design is going across the top, as shown in the photos above, you’ll get 3 to 5 chunky and extra-thick bars of soap.
 Or, make a smaller batch of soap and only fill the mold partially, for thinner bars of soap.

 Recipes shown are Red Rooibos & Rhassoul Clay Soap and French Clay & Yogurt Soap, both from my Simple & Natural Soapmaking print book.

 Longzang “Natural” & “Life is Good” Soap Molds